kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 The three key things here are:
 <ol class="post-content__list">
   <li class="post-content--list-item">
     The <code>main</code> property which is optional here.
 It's the entry point for the webpack build, which would work even if this property wasn't here.
-But doing so is a <em>de facto</em> best practice for webpack.
+But doing so is a <em>de facto</em> webpack best practice.
   </li>
   <li class="post-content--list-item">
-    The <code>scripts</code> property which contains two tasks: <code>build</code> which builds out the production-ready JavaScript code via webpack and <code>watch</code>, which watches for changes to the your <code>.js</code> source files and runs that build.
+    The <code>scripts</code> property which contains two tasks: <code>build</code> which builds out the production-ready <code>build/bundle.js</code> file via webpack, and <code>watch</code>, which watches for changes to the your <code>.js</code> source files and runs that build.
 These source files are in the <code>js-build</code> directory listed above and the tasks can be run using either <a href="https://yarnpkg.com/">Yarn</a> or <a href="https://www.npmjs.com/">npm</a>...I used Yarn.
   </li>
   <li class="post-content--list-item">
-    The <code>devDependencies</code> property which provides the packages needed to let webpack build ES6 out to a the more cross-browser friendly ES5 syntax.
+    The <code>devDependencies</code> property which provides the packages needed to let webpack build ES6 out to the more cross-browser friendly ES5 syntax.
   </li>
 </ol>